navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

    WOT public and secret keys in Hyphanet.

-To restore your identity, do as if you would create a new identity, as described in the previous section, and choose the “Re-use an old secret key” option instead of “Generate a new, random secret key.”
+To restore your identity, do as if you would create a new identity, as described in the previous section, and choose the **Re-use an old secret key** option instead of **Generate a new, random secret key**.
 When asked to provide your secret key, copy it from your password manager and paste the entire string (starting with ``USK@``) into the form.
 On the next screen, you will be asked to specify whether your private key has been used with Web of Trust in the past.
 If you have used this identity to authenticate on services like Freemail or Sone, you should use the first option.

 .. figure:: images/image113.png
    :width: 800